Skip to Main content

 Rachel Scourfield

-Knowledge Mobilisation Manager
+Head of Knowledge Mobilisation

 We bring people together through our communities and partner work to help use, apply and generate research and evidence in practice.
 Our communities are spaces for people to share their knowledge and ideas and to learn from others, creating relationships across different sectors and across Wales.